 With the blessings of Fr.
 James Casciotti, S.J., the current pastor of St. Ignatius, Fr.
 Watters renovated space in a parish property at the corner of St. Paul and Madison streets.
 He opened the co-educational Loyola Early Learning Center (LELC) for Baltimore City preschoolers in September 2017.
 LELC graduated its first class of preschoolers three years later.

 The funding model is similar to that at the other two schools.
 Student tuition comes from benefactors, who commit to fund scholarships annually for three years.
 Another group of twelve donors – Fr.
 Watters calls them the Twelve Apostles – committed $250,000 each to get LELC up and running.

 The mission of the school is also similar to those of St. Ignatius Loyola Academy and Cristo Rey Jesuit: It focuses not only on academic preparation, but also on the holistic development of its students.
 Attention to cura personalis—the Jesuit concept of care for the whole person—leads to physical, spiritual, emotional, cognitive, social, behavioral and cultural growth.
 LELC prepares children fully for kindergarten and for the challenges of elementary school and beyond.

 With a middle school, high school and preschool now open and flourishing, there’s room for one more, Fr.
 Watters says.
 An elementary school would bridge the final gap.

-“The Loyola Early Learning Center is another sign of the commitment of St. Ignatius to serve the educational needs of vulnerable children and their families.
+“The Loyola School is another sign of the commitment of St. Ignatius to serve the educational needs of vulnerable children and their families.
 The grace of God, the vision and leadership of Fr.
 Watters, the expertise of dedicated volunteers, the generosity of many parishioners and benefactors has made it possible.”